yehelip/study/Set Theory/A note on cardinal numbers.md

 - |A| = |The set of all algebric numbers| =　ℵ0
 - |B| = |ℝ\A| = |The set of all transcedental numbers| = ℵ
 - |All subsets of R with cardinality ℵ0/ℵ|
+- Let ℵ0 people with a natural number of hats on their head guess how many hats they have.
+How many options are there, given only a finite number of people guessed right/wrong?